sameoldlab/nft-folder-cli/README.md

-# nft-folder-linux
+# NFT Folder
 contains:
-- a script to create an NFT folder in a given directory (default: `$HOME/Pictures/name.eth`)
+- 1 program to save NFT collection to a local directory (default: `$HOME/Pictures/nft/name.eth`)

+## Future???
 - plugins for Nemo and Nautilus to view the NFT on a specific marketplace

-## Future???
 - pin images to IPFS
 - Right Click Mint

-## Credit
+## Credits
 Inspired by [nft-folder-macos](https://folder.lil.org)